aadarshraj4321/Decentralized-Protocol-for-Zero-Knowledge-KYC/README.md

-ZK-KYC Engine: A Privacy-Preserving Identity Verification Service This project is a fully functional prototype of a Zero-Knowledge Know-Your-Customer (ZK-KYC) service, built as a SaaS platform.
+# Zero-Knowledge-KYC Engine: A Privacy-Preserving Identity Verification Service
+    This project is a fully functional prototype of a Zero-Knowledge Know-Your-Customer (ZK-KYC) service, built as a SaaS platform.
 It allows digital services like fintechs and crypto exchanges to verify user attributes (e.g., "is over 18") without ever accessing the user's sensitive personal identifying information (PII).

-Table of Contents
+## Table of Contents
     The Problem: The Paradox of Digital Identity
     Our Solution: Privacy by Design
     Key Differentiators
     System Architecture
     Architectural Diagram
     Core Principles & Microservices
     Technology Stack
     Why This Stack?
     The Zero-Knowledge Core
     The Mathematics: zk-SNARKs
     The Tools: Circom & SnarkJS
-The Blockchain Layer: Trustless Verification End-to-End Workflow
+    The Blockchain Layer: Trustless Verification
+    End-to-End Workflow
     Getting Started
     Prerequisites
     Cloning the Repository
     Configuration
     Running the Project
     Future Roadmap
 The Problem: The Paradox of Digital Identity
 In the modern digital economy, identity verification (KYC/AML) is a legal and operational necessity for countless services.
 However, the current model is fundamentally flawed:
 Massive Privacy Leaks: Users are forced to upload sensitive documents (passports, government IDs) to numerous services.
 This creates centralized "honeypots" of personal data that are prime targets for hackers.
 A single data breach can expose the PII of millions.